When you try to run a PowerShell script the following error message is sometimes shown:

 If you’re only looking to run the script this one time, use the following command to allow it to run in the current PowerShell session:

-In the above command, the scope is set to ‘Process’.
+Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process In the above command, the scope is set to ‘Process’.
 This means that the new execution policy is only valid in the current process.
 The old restrictions still apply outside of this specific PowerShell session.

 Alternatively, if you want to be able to run scripts freely on your system going forward, use the following command:

-When the scope is set to ‘User’, the new PowerShell execution policy is persisted in the registry and will stick across PowerShell sessions, and system reboots.
+Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser When the scope is set to ‘User’, the new PowerShell execution policy is persisted in the registry and will stick across PowerShell sessions and system reboots.

-How to Manage Office 365 Without PowerShell
+How to Manage Microsoft 365 Without PowerShell

 PowerShell Execution Policies